Skip to main content

 About this Course

-How to effectively assess and manage a patient with insomnia, including the management of chronic insomnia disorder.
+How to effectively assess and manage an adult patient with insomnia, including the management of chronic insomnia disorder.

 Acknowledgements